Manage Federation with Azure

 5. Ensure that the External Identity for each user that uses the login authenticator is set to the correct value.

 1. Your identity provider determines the value that must be used.
-The value must match exactly the Unique User Identifier in Azure and the External Identity in CXone.
+The value must match exactly the Unique User Identifier in Azure and the External Identity in CXone Mpower.

-6. Have the user log in to CXone.
-They must use the latest CXone login URL.
+6. Have the user log in to CXone Mpower.
+They must use the latest CXone Mpower login URL.
 After entering their username, they will be directed to the external identity provider if needed.
-CXone does not support an IdP initiated process through Azure.
+CXone Mpower does not support an IdP initiated process through Azure.

 Verify User Access with Azure Single Sign-On

 1. Ensure that the External Identity for each user who uses the login authenticator is set to the correct value.
-The value must match exactly the Unique User Identifier in Azure and the Federated Identity in CXone.
+The value must match exactly the Unique User Identifier in Azure and the Federated Identity in CXone Mpower.

 3. When you're ready, roll out Azure single sign-on to all users.